codeship/ci-guide/part3.md

 ## now we release code or images (or both)

-Now that you have a working CI process with a successful test, the next step is releasing your code.
+Now that you have a working CI process with a successful test, the next step is to push out your Docker image!

-Releasing your code can mean pushing your Docker image out to an image repo like Dockerhub or deploying your code to Amazon or AWS.
-Or both!

 ## you'll need a Codeship with Jet account